How To Soften Chest Hair After Trimming

 Sensitive shaving gel

-Choose a shaving gel that has soothing ingredients and one which is fragrance-free.
-Shaving without a shaving gel creates too much friction, and will definitely lead to razor burn and irritation.
-Keep applying more shaving gel to the area if you feel you need more, more is better than less in this circumstance.
+Choose a shaving gel that has soothing ingredients and is fragrance-free.
+Shaving without a shaving gel creates too much friction and will definitely lead to razor burn and irritation.

 Go slow

-Do not rush through the shaving or trimming process.
 By taking your time and moving slowly, you will be reducing the chance of irritation, cuts, and nicks, which could lead to inflammation and infection.

 Shave with the grain

-Before trimming or shaving, figure out the direction your hair grows.
-Shave with the grain of your hair, not against it.
 Shaving against the grain will increase your chances of cuts, irritation, and nicks.
-You also stand more of a chance of ingrown hairs when shaving against the grain.
+You also stand a greater chance of ingrown hairs when shaving against the grain.

 Do it in one go